NHTSA Reviews Petition Against Toyota

 Once again, if you are concerned about brake failure even though you have not experienced it yet, please contact our attorneys at (909) 345-8110 or online.
 Even though you have not experienced brake failure yet, you may be evaluable in proceeding with a class action lawsuit against Toyota.

 If you have already experienced braking problems while driving a Toyota hybrid, please get in touch with our firm as soon as possible.
-We can also file a personal injury claim on your behalf to help you recover from your preventable accident and hold Toyota accountable.
+We can also file a personal injury claim on your behalf to help you recover compensation from your car accident and hold Toyota accountable.

 If you have any kind of claim against Toyota or related to Toyota hybrid brake failures, please call us today at (909) 345-8110 and schedule a free consultation.